Shared Reality

 An intentional approach to informal communication is crucial in a fast-paced organization with a bias for asynchronous workflows and text-based communication.
 Understanding a colleague’s unique personality will help teams collaborate more effectively, so leaders should encourage team members to prioritize informal connections (e.g. coffee chats, social calls, special interest chat channels) and get to know the people behind the text.
 This builds trust, prevents conflict, and enables better communication during work-related interactions.

-Examples of informal communication
+Examples and resources for informal communication

-Example 1: [Scheduling coffee chats during team member onboarding]
+Example 1: Scheduling coffee chats during team member onboarding

 Example 2: Sharing READMEs (personal operating manuals) to build trust with new team members